 Make sure you swim in the patrolled area between the red and yellow flags.

 The Spit can provide gentle whitewash waves for beginner surfers in the shallow nearshore area to the north of the jetty.
 It is a good option when northerly winds are impacting conditions at other Gold Coast beaches.
 Surfers should always assess conditions.
 If in doubt, don't paddle out.
 For more information, visit our Surfing page.

 To view the facilities available at this beach including accessibility features, use our interactive map.

-The Southport Spit, referred to by locals as "The Spit", is located north of Main Beach and stretches all the way up to the Gold Coast Seaway.
-The Spit is home to Sea World, Sea Wold Resort, the Sheraton Mirage Resort and Spa, Palazzo Versace, Marina Mirage and Doug Jennings Park.
+The Southport Spit, referred to by locals as 'The Spit', is located north of Main Beach and stretches all the way up to the Gold Coast Seaway.
+The Spit is home to Sea World, Sea World Resort, the Sheraton Mirage Resort and Spa, the Imperial Hotel, Marina Mirage and Doug Jennings Park.
 At the northern end of The Spit is the Gold Coast sand pumping jetty which forms part of the Gold Coast Seaway's Sand Bypassing System.